quattor/pan/panc-docs/source/pan-book/index.rst

 Pan Language
 ============

-This document provides a comprehensive overview of the pan language and the pan language compiler.
+Comprehensive overview of the pan language and the pan language compiler.

 .. toctree::
    :maxdepth: 2